-- That we all leave recalling a few of the key insights that have come up with repeatedly - That we know we don't have to rely on folk theories!
+- That we all leave recalling a few of the key insights that have come up repeatedly - That we know we don't have to rely on folk theories, or our own intuitions! - This is the sneaky secondary agenda for today, to remind ourselves that even as we're learning how to evaluate PLs' effects on programmers, we can also learn a lot from the body of knowledge that researchers have already built up in this space!